|

 be a very hard design to replicate!
 This seemed to be the overall conclusion of

+the studies.
+Dream psi is very elusive.
 The research lab of the famous David Foulkes in Wyoming attempted to

 replicate some of the experiments without results, though to this day the story